• Products

 Long-term investors such as insurance companies and mutual funds act as key lenders in SLB.
 Stock lending and borrowing scheme is a relatively less risky option compared to options and future contracts.
 There are several stocks available on the SLB platform that you can borrow.

 The answer to this question is yes and no. Yes, because securities lending and borrowing entail an interest that the borrower needs to pay, and the asset must be returned before the end of the tenure.
-No, because the lender does not fix the interest rate but is a determinant of market forces, including demand and supply.
+No, because the lender does not fix the interest rate but it is a determinant of market forces, including demand and supply.

 If you have an account with Kotak Securities, you don’t need to provide any documents to opt for SLBM.

-How to get started
+How to get started:

 If you wish to apply offline you can fill the offline form.